ULHPC/ulhpc-docs/docs/software/molecular-dynamics/gromacs.md

 (that usually dominate simulations) many groups are also using it for research on non-biological systems, e.g. polymers.

-## Available versions of GROMACS in UL-HPC
+## Available versions of GROMACS in ULHPC
-To check available versions of GROMACS at UL-HPC type `module spider gromacs`.
+To check available versions of GROMACS at ULHPC type `module spider gromacs`.
-Below it shows list of available versions of GROMACS in UL-HPC.
+Below it shows list of available versions of GROMACS in ULHPC.
 ```bash
 bio/GROMACS/2016.3-intel-2017a-hybrid
 bio/GROMACS/2016.5-intel-2018a-hybrid